Eurex-Clearing-Messaging-Interfaces/Java-Code-Examples/README.md

   $ java -cp "\<module\>/target/classes/:\<module\>target/dependency/*" \<class\>

 where \<module\> should be replaced again by one of the modules as in configuration and \<class\> with the class which should run.
-Example how to start client using AMQP 0.10 protocol with Qpid JMS client:
+Example how to start client with Qpid JMS client:

-  $ java -cp "qpid-amqp-0.10-jms/target/classes/:qpid-amqp-0.10-jms/target/dependency/*" com.deutscheboerse.amqp_0_10.examples.RequestResponse
+  $ java -cp "qpid-jms/target/classes/:qpid-jms/target/dependency/*" com.deutscheboerse.amqp_1_0.examples.RequestResponse

 ## Stop example